 Yes, EquityZen is a legitimate company.
 Unfortunately, you can’t trade them on the stock market.
 However, their concept is pretty neat.
 They’re an alternative brokerage.
-We found in this EquityZen review that they’re a place to find pre-IPO companies.
+In this EquityZen review, we found they’re a place to find pre-IPO companies.
 In other words, companies aren’t trading on the stock market yet.

 Remember that a company that hasn’t IPO’d yet is not necessarily the best investment.
 So you may want to wait to see how the company does when live.
 Or be ready to sit through a rollercoaster.
 Just look at Uber.

 EquityZen’s online platform allows retail investors to find pre-IPO companies for investment, usually only available to insiders and employees.
 These investments are still only available to those meeting specific required criteria.
 EquityZen can do this by purchasing shares from current company stakeholders (who pay EquityZen a 5% fee and receive cash).
 Not publicly traded, these shares are generally illiquid; EquityZen pays the shareholder cash and then resells the shares to EquityZen retail investors.

 | Learn how to read penny stock charts, premarket preparation, target buy and sell zones, scan for stocks to trade, and get ready for live day trading action

 |Learn how to buy and sell options, assignment options, implement vertical spreads, and the most popular strategies, and prepare for live options trading

 |How to read futures charts, margin requirements, learn the COT report, indicators, and the most popular trading strategies, and prepare for live futures trading

 | Daily watch lists • Trade rooms • Trading scanners • Discord • Live streaming

 Day Trading >